dxw/playbook/guides/plugin-advisories.md

   1. Check for existing advisories
   2. Write up an advisory
-  3. Report the advisory:

-     - Notify the plugin author
+  3. Report the advisory to the plugin author
-     - Request a CVE
-     - Notify the WordPress plugin admins (only in special circumstances)
+  4. Notify the WordPress plugin admins (only in special circumstances)
   4. (at a later date) Publish the advisory
+  5. Request a CVE

 The progress of advisories inspections is tracked alongside inspections using the [inspections Trello board](https://trello.com/b/sN42avTZ/dxwsec-inspections-and-advisories)